Clients & Collaborators

-Finch Network has secured funding from Empire State Development, New York State Parks, Recreation and Preservation, and the Affordable Housing Corporation.
+Finch Network has secured funding from Empire State Development, New York State Parks, Recreation and Preservation, NYS Dept. of State, and the Affordable Housing Corporation.

 In 2011, Finch Network was hired to develop a five- year strategic plan for CCCCNC.
-Finch worked with CCCCNC's Strategic Planning Committee to develop goals for the process and from these goals, Finch designed and disseminated a survey to key stakeholders, conducted interviews with key stakeholders and facilitated a day long conference with CCCCNC staff and board.
-From this material, Finch developed a final report which included: a market analysis and needs statement, a summary of the strategic planning process, a five-year strategic plan, and outcome models for CCCCNC's programs.
+Finch worked with CCCCNC's Strategic Planning Committee to develop goals for the process and from these goals, Finch designed and disseminated a survey to key stakeholders, conducted interviews with key stakeholders, and facilitated a day-long conference with CCCCNC staff and board.
+From this material, Finch developed a final report which included: market analysis and needs statement, a summary of the strategic planning process, a five-year strategic plan, and outcome models for CCCCNC's programs.

 Healthy Neighborhoods Initiative Outcome Development, Evaluation, and Monitoring Plan